 Culture

-We’ve always really enjoyed the rivalry between Cards and Cubs fans.
-The Cubs fans were actually extremely nice and energetic.
-They didn’t haggle us at all, even after they walked it off with a home run off of Scott’s buddy, Trevor Rosenthal.
+We’ve always loved the Cards vs. Cubs rivalry, and this visit reminded us why – it’s spirited, but never mean-spirited.
+The Cubs fans were incredibly friendly and full of energy, even after they walked it off with a home run against Scott’s buddy, Trevor Rosenthal.
+No heckling, just good-natured fun.

 Clark the Cub, the team mascot, comes out frequently into the concourse and on the field.
 He can be seen hitting balls in the outfield and leads the singing of “Go Cubs Go” and waving of the “W” flag when the Cubs win.